rileyeh/hooks-practice-complete/README.md

 # Hooks Practice Project

-This is the completed version of the repo found at: https://github.com/rileyeh/hooks-practice
+This is the incomplete practice` version of the repo found at: https://github.com/rileyeh/hooks-practice